Example score only. Your report scores each dimension based on your submitted materials.

 AI and LLM tools can now turn limited inputs into convincing investor materials in a fraction of the time it used to take: decks, financial narratives, market stories and strategic plans.

 For investors, that means more complex business cases to review in less time.
-A clearer story can also make weak assumptions, missing evidence and fragile logic harder to spot at first read.
+A polished investment story can make weak assumptions, missing evidence and fragile logic harder to notice during the first review.

 Generic AI summaries are not enough, because a summary does not test whether the investment case holds together.
 It does not evaluate how market logic, team capability, financial assumptions, valuation, scalability, fundability, legal exposure and exit logic interact.